 - Keep worker, machine and surroundings properly protected.
 Proper machine guarding and equipment maintenance can help prevent accidents.
 Always wear seat belts when operating tractors, use personal protective equipment (such as safety gloves, coveralls, boots, hats, aprons, googles, face shields) and establish and maintain good housekeeping practices.
 Take precautions to prevent entrapment and suffocation caused by unstable surfaces of grain storage bins, silos or hoppers.
 Never ‘walk the grain’.

 - Inspect all safety shields and protective structures on the farm.
 Are your older or smaller tractors outfitted with Rollover Protective Structures (ROPS)?
 If not, hold off on operating those machines until you can find one from your local dealer.
 Also, make sure all power take-off (PTO) shafts are covered with approved safety shields.

 - Stay lit up and visible.
-During a busy time for fieldwork, like during the fall or spring, roadway safety should take a high priority.
+During busy fieldwork seasons, roadway safety should take a high priority.
 That includes making sure all tractors, combines and other machinery is adequately labeled with Slow-Moving Vehicle (SMV) signs.
 Also, make sure all your machines’ lights are fully functioning so you are extra visible during road machinery transport at dark and during early morning and dusk hours.

-In general, the best way to keep safe on your farm – in addition to these specific things to watch and take care of – is to stay aware of all potential dangers and be ready to act quickly if a hazardous situation arises.
+In general, the best way to keep safe on your farm – in addition to these specific measures– is to stay aware of all potential dangers and be ready to act quickly if a hazardous situation arises.